masonk/seraphim/README.md

 trains itself to be more like the results of search, and the improved model is fed back to Seraphim for subsequent searches.

 Seraphim provides the searching.
-Your job as a consumer of Seraphim is to provide the expert policy.
+Your job as a consumer of Seraphim is to provide the description of the game's rules and an expert policy to use during search.

-The expert is abstracted by the `seraphim::search::GameExpert` trait.
-Implementations of the game expert are likely to use ML models to produce the required hypotheses, and the interface is designed with this use-case in mind, though strictly speaking, core seraphim does not know about ML models, and simply requires any implementation of a GameExpert in order to perform its search.
-In the paper, and in the included Tic Tac Toe example, the model is a fully connected DNN of customizable depth, written in TensorFlow.

-Meanwhile, the GameExpert does know the rules of the game it is playing, and ascribes prior beliefs about the quality of possibles moves.
-It  is abstract over game state (S) and the possible game actions (A).
-Search does not know the rules of the game it is playing; it simply samples availables actions with reference to the probablity that the expert model ascribes to them.

 ## Installing Core Seraphim